 My Favorite Ingredients (click on the photo to purchase)

-Many of these ingredients can also be found at Whole Foods, but the Amazon or online links are provided below
+Many of these ingredients can also be found at your local grocery store, but the Amazon or online links are provided below

 |A roasting rack lets air circulate around the bird while it cooks, ensuring that it cooks evenly.
 I like this stainless steel one because you can transfer it from the oven to the stovetop to make gravy.||We love the flavor of this raw honey!
 Costco, Whole Foods, and Trader Joes also sell great organic honey.|